yochaigal/cairn/wip/2e/dungeon-exploration.md

 When the party:

 - Spends more than one dungeon cycle in a single room or location
-- Moves quickly through or haphazardly
+- Moves quickly or haphazardly through a room
 - Moves into a new area, level, or zone
 - Creates a loud disturbance